pyside/pyside2-setup/README.rst

 - Use one of the `Python.org Distributions <https://www.python.org/downloads/>`_
   or

-- build your own Python, either from a tar archive ( `Python 2.7 <https://www.python.org/ftp/python/2.7.6/Python-2.7.6.tgz>`_ or `Python 3.4 <https://www.python.org/ftp/python/3.4.0/Python-3.4.0.tgz>`_), or from a `Mercurial repository <https://docs.python.org/devguide/>`_ with an explicit setting of
+- Build your own Python, either from a tar archive ( `Python 2.7 <https://www.python.org/ftp/python/2.7.6/Python-2.7.6.tgz>`_ or `Python 3.4 <https://www.python.org/ftp/python/3.4.0/Python-3.4.0.tgz>`_), or from a `Mercurial repository <https://docs.python.org/devguide/>`_ with an explicit setting of